vishlbansl/MSApriori/README.md

 ```

 ### Implementation Notes:
-In output.txt file, Tailcount for any listed frequent k-itemset is the count of that individual item which has maximum MIS.
+* In the outputfile, the Tailcount for any listed frequent k-itemset is the count of the individual item which has the highest MIS.